GayathriPCh/Steller-Society/README.md

 5. Open your web browser and go to `http://localhost:3000` to access Steller Society.
 6. Be sure to run both client and server at the same time with npm start

+## Future Development

+This section details the features we plan to develop in the future to make Steller Society an even more engaging platform for music and space enthusiasts:

+- **Dynamic Customizable Themes:** Allow users to personalize their Steller Society experience with a wider range of dynamic themes.
+- **Listening Parties:** Integrate a feature for hosting and joining listening parties, fostering a more interactive music experience.
+- **App Deployment:** Develop a mobile app to extend Steller Society's reach and accessibility to users on the go.

+These are just a few of the exciting features we have planned for Steller Society.
+We're always open to feedback and suggestions from the community, so feel free to reach out and share your ideas!